gurki/journey/DEVLOG.md

 - inputs: scale, tile size, bounding box
 - outputs: tiles xy

+### manifolds
+- tried bvh-csg to combine all elements into one without non-manifold edges
+- actually pretty confusing how the lib's supposed to be used
+- managed to merge everything, but materials get lost along the way
+- decide to merge for STL no-color export

 ## 24w24-2
+_small parts_

 - playing around with filtering tiny shapes that are not printable
 - https://editor.p5js.org/gurki/sketches/Y7mPPOHFH
 - conclude that it's best and easiest to just leave that to the slicer for now